RedHatOfficial/openemr-kube/Instructions for deploying to OpenShift.md

 # OpenEMR-Kube

 # The purpose of this project is to make it possible to quickly deploy a fully functional, ONC certified electronic health records system (EHR) as a Kubernetes resource.
-While these instructions should work in any current Kubernetes environment, the target Kubernetes platform for these instructions is [OpenShift.com](https://openshift.com)
+While these instructions should work in any current Kubernetes environment, the target Kubernetes platform for these instructions is [OpenShift](https://openshift.com). ***These instructions have been tested against OpenShift 3.11, but not 4.x.***

 ### Perequisites
 You must have [git](https://git-scm.com/downloads) installed.
 Please sign up a free OpenShfit account at [manage.openshift.com](https://manage.openshift.com).
 You are also encouraged to fork this project on Github so that you may make custom edits.